worldveil/photomosaic/README.md

 ### 3) Exploring mosaic scales

-On a single frame, play around with different scales (sizes) and see which one looks best.
+Not sure which scale will look best?
+Want to play around with some different settings?
+Run this.

+Then just press the `s` key and you'll save the selected scale to disk!

+Alternatively, press `ESC` to exit the window without saving.

 ```bash
 $ python interactive.py \